AgoraIO-Community/AI_BUILDER_AGENT/README.md

 ## Available Agents

 - **Customer Support Agent**: Automates customer queries and interactions, ideal for e-commerce and service providers.
+- **Meeting Summarizer Agent**: Summarizes the meeting details in the call.

 ## Getting Started